Skip to main content

 Mapping the Brand Measurement Ecosystem: Before designing a single screen, I needed to understand how brand measurement actually works in practice -- and where SOM would fit.
 I orchestrated discovery interviews with 6+ senior stakeholders across four countries: a VP of Brand Strategy, Managing Directors, a Market Intelligence Director, a VP of Partnerships, a Senior Market Intelligence Director, and a CSO for AI, Planning & Insights.

-These were not surface-level conversations.
 I mapped the complete brand measurement ecosystem: how SOM would relate to share of voice metrics, share of search data, YouGov surveys, brand trackers, and audience data.
 I needed to understand not just what these stakeholders wanted from SOM, but how it would integrate into workflows they already trusted.

 The discovery produced critical strategic insights.
 Stakeholders did not want SOM to replace their existing tools -- they wanted it as a diagnostic complement.
 One stakeholder described it as a way to "start an analysis 3 months in advance" and make client conversations "more productive."
 Another noted that "good brand data tends to be survey based and expensive... clients would love essentially free data that isn't survey-based."
 The naming itself was strategic: "part of the success of share of model as a label is that it sounds like share of mind, share of voice -- things that clients are familiar with."